By David F. Chang MD

 What are the risks of cataract surgery?

-What is the experience of surgery like?
+What is the experience of cataract surgery like?

 Dr. Chang was among the first in the Bay Area to employ topical or “needle-free” anesthesia for cataract surgery.
-The eye is numbed by anesthetic drops, rather than the conventional shot of novocaine.
+The eye is numbed by anesthetic drops, rather than the conventional shot of Novocaine.
 Thanks to light sedation, you will feel calm and relaxed, but awake.
 Since your lids are gently held open, you will see light, but not the operation itself.
 This most advanced method eliminates sutures, anesthetic injections, eye bandages, and postoperative restrictions for most patients.
-Since the surgery takes less than 30 minutes, even patients in poor health can successfully undergo cataract surgery.
+Since the surgery takes less than 20 minutes, even patients in poor health can successfully undergo cataract surgery.

-What is the recovery like following surgery?
+What is the recovery like following cataract surgery?

 You will receive detailed written instructions on care after the operation.
 An eye bandage is not necessary when topical anesthesia is used.
 The eye surface may feel scratchy at first.
 With small incision surgery, you may resume everyday activities and physical exercise as soon as you like.